MohaOnline/container-starter-kit/README.md

 docker-compose up -d
 ```

-will start the services in _compose/docker-compose.yml, MySQL are included.
-To check check started services, user could leverage below commands:
+It will start the services in _compose/docker-compose.yml, MySQL are included.
+To check started services, user could leverage below commands:

 ``` bash
 # Run tools container within same network of services.